How to Extract Data From Different Sources With Tableau

 Putting it All Together

-Tableau is a really powerful data extraction software.
+We’ve explained how to extract data from different sources with Tableau – a really powerful data extraction software.
 Using all the above techniques, you can import server data from multiple data sources, including your own files, cloud storage, or other databases.
-You can then use all of this to generate beautiful visualizations all in real time for almost anything you can imagine.
+You can then use all of this to generate beautiful visualizations all in real-time for almost anything you can imagine.

 You can also use some great tools like Tableau extracts and filters to trim and store the data locally to make it all work a lightning speed.
 Or, you can connect to a live data set and have your visualizations display live, up-to-the-second information.